sheikhsaad-net/vision360/README.md

 ## Security Vulnerabilities

-Report any security issues to the project maintainers via [security@vision360.com](mailto:security@vision360.com).
+Report any security issues to the project maintainers via [sheikh@immenaive.it](mailto:sheikh@immenaive.it).
 All issues are addressed promptly.

 ## License